-Is Pencil Lead Poisonous?
+1. Is Pencil Lead Poisonous?

+For those who are wondering if pencil lead is poisonous or toxic and if they can get lead poisoning from a pencil?
 The answer is, ‘No.’ Not possible…not even from a whole box of pencils.

 Graphite is not a metal, but a mineral formed from carbon.
-If you are interested in learning more about this take a look at where does pencil lead come from?
+If you are interested in learning more about this take a look at where does pencil lead come from?.

-The graphite used in pencils is more or less harmless, as the US National Institute of Health explains on their website where they discuss the problems you may encounter if you inadvertently swallowed a pencil.
+If you eat pencil graphite (pencil lead) You should be ok.
+The graphite used in pencils is more or less harmless, as the US National Institute of Health explains on their website.
+Where they discuss the problems you may encounter if you inadvertently swallowed a pencil.

 So, getting stabbed with a bit of pencil lead, or swallowing some, is not going to give you lead poisoning.
 Of course, there would still be a hole in you from the stabbing, and swallowing bits of wood and other foreign material is a choking hazard, as well as a threat to your digestion.